Cameronsplaze/AWS-ContainerManager/ContainerManager/leaf_stack/README.md

 ### Link Together Stack [link_together_stack.py]

-This is what actually spins the stack up when someone connects.
-This is it's own stack because it needs Route53 logs from the Domain Stack, so it has to be in `us-east-1`.
-It also needs to know the Main Stacks ASG, to spin it up when the query log is hit.
+This is what actually spins the ASG up when someone connects.
+This is it's own stack because it needs Route53 logs from the Domain Stack, so it HAS to be in `us-east-1`.
+It also needs to know the Main Stacks ASG to spin it up when the query log is hit.